millerStudentCouncil/millerStudentCouncil.github.io/hrComps.md

 <br/>
 #Homeroom Competitions
-##The winners for the balancing Homerrom Competitions were:
+##The winners for the Balancing Homeroom Competitions were:
 ###1st Place: Mrs. Brunner
 ###2nd Place: Mrs. Emerson